JakeG2004/CS121/Review/Notes/selectSort.md

 # Selection Sort
-Selection sort is a sorting algorithm that works by repeatedly selecting the smallest (or largest) element from the unosrted portion of the list and moving it to the sorted portion of the list
+Selection sort is a sorting algorithm that works by repeatedly selecting the smallest (or largest) element from the unsorted portion of the list and moving it to the sorted portion of the list

 ## Reference code